Star Entertainment Group: Takeover attempts & sale of assets

 In May 2024, it was reported that multiple suitors were looking to acquire Star Entertainment and their assets.
 Hard Rock International was said to be weighing a bid for the struggling company, but they subsequently stated that they were not looking into acquiring Star Entertainment.

 On 29 January 2025, as part of possible sales of non-core assets of the company, the company announced it would sell The Star Sydney Event Centre and unspecified spaces within the complex to Foundation Theatres in order to raise $60 million.
-The sale of the Star Sydney Events Centre was complete in April of 2025.
+The sale of the Star Sydney Events Centre was complete in April 2025.

 On 10 February 2025 Star announced it knocked back 'several' inquiries from prospective foreign investors for Queen's Warf, citing that they undervalued the asset, but is in talks with CTFE and FEC on whether to relinquish its stake in Queen's Warf.
 Later in February, it was reported that Blackstone Group was mulling an acquisition of Star Entertainment Group.
 Blackstone already is in the global casino business and owns Australian rival Crown Resorts so it may not go through on anti-competition concerns, though reports speculate authorities' stance may be soften in this special case.
 The group has particular interest in the company's gambling machine assets.
 It is also specualated Blackstone will only intervene if the company collapses.

 In order to attempt to keep Star afloat, the company attempted to sell its stake in The Star Brisbane.
 The company had also secured a $200 million loan.
 Chow Tai Fook and Far East Consortium would have assumed Star’s stake in The Star Brisbane and will also assume all debts incurred by the property.
 Chris Wallin was also planning to give Star Entertainment the $200 million loan which would have been intended to help keep the company solvent for the time being.
 On 7 March the company agreed to sell its stake in Queen’s Wharf for only $53m in installments, but the deal collapsed.